ThatVolt/JavaPatterns/README.md

 2. **Install Java Development Kit (JDK)**
    Ensure you have Java Development Kit (JDK) installed on your machine.
-   You can check if Java is installed by running the following command in your terminal:

 3. **Navigate to the `src` Folder**
 Inside the project directory, go to the `src` folder where the Java files are located.